jpiburn/archived-blog/content/publication/2017_geocomp_social.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Advances in Geocomputation: Geocomputation 2015--The 13th International Conference" publication_short = "In *Advances in Geocomputation*"
+publication = "In *Advances in Geocomputation: Geocomputation 2015--The 13th International Conference*" publication_short = "In *Advances in Geocomputation*"

 # Abstract and optional shortened version.